 Hear me out.
 I AM a Vidalia Onion Person.
 I always have been.
 And I can remember my dad talking about them and using them for his recipes, especially his homemade burgers.
 I loved how sweet they were to the taste, and how when my dad chopped them, it didn’t make me cry or make my eyes sting.
 I knew they were something special, and something different, and I vowed to find ways to use them to the best of my abilities.
 That’s how I came to make Tomato & Vidalia Onion Pie.

 We had a neighborhood potluck years ago and one of the neighbors I didn’t know brought a fresh, unbaked tomato pie to put in our oven.
 I remember how the kitchen changed as the pie cooked.
 It smelled like late summer!
 It was a wonderful party and I thought the only thing missing in her pie was Vidalia onions.
 She had used leeks or scallions and it didn’t have the same effect.
 It needed a new sweet crunch.
 So I made it myself for another occasion.
 And I couldn’t believe how good it was!
+It went well with what I brought – a warmed loaf from our favorite bread delivery service!

 The best tomato pie recipe will have a sweetness and a crunch, although it’s a savory dish.
 Summer tomatoes are juicy and sweet, although my recipe involves drying them as much as possible so they don’t overpower the pie.
 Luckily, Vidalia onions hold their own.
 They are planted by hand and each winter, growers plant over 80,000 Vidalia onion seedlings per acre!